 log in, select “teams” tab, click on your team and select “Print game card” button below the roster

-- Promotion/Relegation will continue into the Fall season based on the results from the spring season (see placeholders below).
-New – if a team wants to promote up to a higher flight than what they are scheduled to be in based on placeholders, they must find another team that is willing to relegate into their place.
+- Promotion/Relegation will continue into the Spring season based on the results from the fall season (see placeholders below).
+If a team wants to promote up to a higher flight than what they are scheduled to be in based on placeholders, they must find another team that is willing to relegate into their place.
 This move can only happen if both teams agree to the change and no other teams are affected by the move.

 - Players who play on 14U teams on Saturdays and wish to play on 16U and 19U teams on Sundays, as well as players traveling from other islands, will not contribute to the 3-4-5 rule for multi-rostering onto BIHYSA teams.